Rode Hall: Kitchen garden

 The 2-acre (1 ha) walled kitchen garden was built in the early 1700s to provide fruit and vegetables for the estate.
 The Victorian head gardener's cottage is built into the southern wall.
 Alongside the west wall is a private path, known as the Colonel's Walk, used by the family to bypass the kitchen garden on their way to church.
-There are traces of original chimneys built into the wall supporting espaliered fruit trees, located there in order to maintain an optimum temperature for year-round growth.
+There are traces of original chimneys built into the wall supporting espaliered fruit trees, added to maintain an optimum temperature for year-round growth.
 One of these chimneys has been restored.
 The garden is still in use today and includes traditional and exotic varieties [of vegetables], and fruit bushes, some of which are used to make jams and chutneys for sale in the hall's tearooms.

 Structures

 Four structures in the grounds around the house are recorded in the National Heritage List for England as designated Grade II listed buildings; Grade II listing means that a building or structure is considered to be "nationally important and of special interest".
 The red-brick and rubble grotto was constructed in either the 18th or 19th century, and is built around a brick barrel vaulted tunnel, decorated internally with plasterwork and shells.
 The ice house is also in the garden and is built in brick and covered in earth.
 A tunnel-vaulted passage leads into a circular chamber with a domed roof.
-The obelisk is located on the edge of the larger of the two estate lakes, and is in sandstone with chamfered edges.
+The obelisk is on the edge of the larger of the two estate lakes, and is in sandstone with chamfered edges.
 It stands on a square plinth and is constructed in two sections; the upper section was added later.
-It was originally located at Kent Green, a nearby hamlet.
+It was originally at Kent Green, a nearby hamlet.
 The stable block was built in 1804 to the designs of one John Hope.
 As with the main house, the block is constructed in red Flemish-bond brickwork, with ashlar quoins and banding and a slate roof.
 Originally there were a number of open archways, several of which have since been bricked-up.
 The two central openings are topped with a stone pediment and the roof features an octagonal bellcote, with an ogee dome.